-The AAA (ASCII adjust after addition), AAS (ASCII adjust after subtraction), AAM (ASCII adjust after multiplication), and AAD (ASCII adjust before division) instructions adjust the results of arithmetic operations performed in unpacked BCD values (see Section 5.2.3., "BCD Integers").
+The AAA (ASCII adjust after addition), AAS (ASCII adjust after subtraction), AAM (ASCII adjust after multiplication), and AAD (ASCII adjust before division) instructions adjust the results of arithmetic operations performed in unpacked BCD values (refer to Section 5.2.3., "BCD Integers" in Chapter 5, Data Types and Addressing Modes).
 All these instructions assume that the value to be adjusted is stored in the AL register or, in one instance, the AL and AH registers.